Welcome to the College of Social and Behavioral Sciences at UMass Amherst!

 The phrase “Connect to Your World” sums up our mission.
 All SBS students—about 3,500 undergraduate majors and 550 graduate students—share a common bond: a curiosity about the world and its peoples.
 Each year, hundreds of them participate in internships, community service projects, and study abroad programs—often with the help of scholarships funded by our generous alumni.

-SBS is home to a faculty second to none.
-Recognitions come to them from near and far for their outstanding teaching, innovative research and community service.
+SBS is home to outstanding faculty, recognized for their outstanding teaching, innovative research and community service.
 These researchers and scholars connect with their world and find ways to change it for the better through their own accomplishments and their engaging teaching skills.

 SBS students find themselves in classrooms, both large and small, with some of the most amazing social scientists.